Overview - UAL Level 3 Extended Diploma in Acting

 How do I apply?

-You must complete an application form for September 2019 entry and submit it to by the closing date of 31 January 2019.
-We will then call you for an audition, interview and workshop at some point in February or March 2019 - you will be given full guidance as to how to prepare.
-Offers of places (conditional on achieving a minimum of five GCSEs at grades A*-C/4) will be sent out during April 2019.
+You must complete an online application form for September 2020 entry and submit it to by the closing date of 31 January 2020.
+We may then call you for an audition, interview and workshop at some point in February or March 2020 - you will be given full guidance as to how to prepare.
+Offers of places (conditional on achieving a minimum of five GCSEs at grades A*-C/4) will be sent out during April 2020.

 If you still have questions, contact Edward Pinner, Programme Manager for Acting, on 0151 330 3232 or email firstname.lastname@example.org